Involuntary Administrative Break in Enrollment and Return Policy & Procedure

 A student will not be allowed to return to NSU until the break period in the involuntary administrative break in enrollment notification has elapsed and all conditions and/or requirements have been met.

-Thereafter, a student must make a written request to the NSU Assistant Dean for Student Development to apply to return to the University.
+Thereafter, a student must make a written request to the NSU Dean of Students to apply to return to the University.
 An involuntary administrative break in enrollment will remain in effect until the SBCC determines, following an individualized assessment conducted by the SBCC based on the best available objective evidence, that the student is

 a. able to return in person to the University with or without reasonable accommodations;